dmichulke/cv/README.md

 *04/2010 – 10/2012*

-- Development of AMC, (Graph matching tool to help in DB migration)
+- Development of AMC (Graph matching tool to help in DB migration)
 - Product Owner / Lead Developer
-- Architectural Overhaul of prior system and partial re-implementation, decreasing memory footprint and run time by an order of magnitude
+- Architectural overhaul of prior system and partial re-implementation, decreasing memory footprint and run time by an order of magnitude
 - Integration in SAP Netweaver Studio

 *Tech: Java, Eclipse, Graph Metrics, SAP Netweaver, Multi-threading*